gryffun/nvim_config/README.md

 Debug Adapter Protocols (DAP) can also be installed through :Mason.
 I don't currently use this in Neovim so there is no set up in this config for it.
 I may include this in future, in which case you won't see this.
 If you want to set it up yourself I recommend going to [nvim-dap](https://github.com/mfussenegger/nvim-dap) and following its documentation.

+Linters are useful because they enforce standards in code.
+I have no standards so I don't use them.
+Seriously tho I haven't installed one cause they get in my way in this set up and I get a lot of the main functionality I want from this config anyway.
+If you want to set it up for yourself you can use [none-ls.nvim](https://github.com/nvimtools/none-ls.nvim).
+I'm not entirely sure how to go about setting it up but I'm sure the documentation is fine for it probably maybe.

 Formatters will determine if your language will be formatted on save.
 Again, you need to know which ones you need and these can be installed through [Mason](https://github.com/mason-org/mason.nvim).
 A list of ones which are to be used can be found either in the :Mason tab 5 or at the [conform.nvim](https://github.com/stevearc/conform.nvim) formatters section.
 This is the nvim package this config uses too conveniently.
 If you want to add more formatters and are using this config that plugin is located in lua/core/plugins.lua and just add it to the list that is already there in the same format.

 ### Useful copy/pastes